-Figure 700-6 Part II.
-Circuit Wiring 700.10 Wiring - (A) Identification.
-Boxes and enclosures, including transfer switches, generators, and power panels for emergency circuits must be permanently marked as components of an emergency power system.
-Figure 700-7 - (B) Wiring.
-To ensure that a fault on the normal wiring circuits won't affect the performance of emergency wiring or equipment, all wiring to emergency loads must be kept entirely independent of all other wiring, except: - (1) Wiring in transfer equipment.
-Figure 700-8 - (2) Luminaires supplied from two sources of power. - (3) A junction box attached to luminaires supplied from two sources of power. - (4) Wiring within a common junction box attached to unit equipment, containing only the branch circuit supplying the unit equipment and the emergency circuit supplied by the unit equipment.
+Boxes and enclosures, including transfer switches, generators, and power panels for emergency circuits must be permanently marked as a component of an emergency circuit or system.
+Figure 700-7 (2) Cable and raceway systems must be permanently marked, at inter-vals not exceeding 25 ft, as a component of the emergency circuit or system.
+Receptacles supplied from the emergency system must have a distinctive color or marking on the receptacle or receptacle cover plate.
+(B) Wiring.
+To ensure that a fault on the normal wiring circuits won't affect the performance of emergency wiring or equipment, all wiring to emergency loads must be kept entirely independent of all other wiring, except: - (1) Wiring in transfer equipment. ▶ Figure 700-8 - (2) Luminaires supplied from two sources of power. - (3) A junction box attached to luminaires supplied from two sources of power.

-Figure 700-8 - (5) Wiring from an emergency source is permitted to supply emergency and other loads, in accordance with a., b., and c. - a.
-Separate vertical switchboard or switchgear sections or from individual disconnects mounted in separate enclosures must be used to separate emergency circuits from all other circuits. - b.
-By single or multiple feeders without overcurrent protection at the source.
-Ex to (5)(b): Overcurrent protection is permitted at the source or for the equipment, provided the overcurrent protection is selectively coordinated with the downstream overcurrent protection in accordance with 700.28. c.
+Figure 700-8 - (4) Wiring within a common junction box attached to unit equipment, containing only the branch circuit supplying the unit equipment and the emergency circuit supplied by the unit equipment. - (5) Wiring from an emergency source can supply emergency and other (nonemergency) loads as follows: - Separate vertical switchboard or switchgear sections or from individual disconnects mounted in separate enclosures must be used to separate emergency circuits from all other nonemergency circuits. - b.
+The common bus of separate sections of the switchgear, separate sections of the switchboard, or the individual enclosures must be either of the following: - i.
+Supplied by single or multiple feeders with overcurrent protection at the source. - ii.
+Supplied by single or multiple feeders with overcurrent protection, provided that the overcurrent protection that's common to an emergency system and any non-emergency system(s) is selectively coordinated with the next downstream overcurrent protective device in the non-emergency system(s). - c.
 Emergency circuits must not originate from the same vertical switchboard or switchgear section, panelboard enclosure, or individual disconnect enclosure as other circuits.
 Author's Comment:

-- Separation of the circuits served by a generator source for emergency, legally required, and optional standby circuits may be accomplished by running feeders from a single generator to individual overcurrent devices or to a distribution switchboard that separates emergency circuits in different vertical sections from other loads. - (C) Wiring Design and Location.
+Separation of the circuits served by a generator source for emergency, legally required, and optional standby circuits may be accomplished by running feeders from a single generator to individual overcurrent protection devices or to a distribution switchboard that separates emergency circuits in different vertical sections from other loads.
+(C) Wiring Design and Location.
 Emergency wiring circuits must be designed and located to minimize the hazards that might cause failure due to flooding, fire, icing, vandalism, and other adverse conditions.
 Part III.
 Sources of Power 700.12 General Requirements In the event of failure of the normal supply to the building, emergency power must be available within 10 seconds.
 Emergency equipment must be designed and located so as to minimize the hazards that might cause complete failure due to flooding, fires, icing, and vandalism.
-The emergency power supply must be one of the following:
+The emergency power supply must be any of the following:

-Scan the QR code for a video clip of Mike explaining this topic; this is a sample from the DVDs that accompany this textbook.
 (A) Storage Battery.
 Storage batteries must be of suitable rating and capacity to supply and maintain the total load for a period of at least 11⁄2 hours, without the voltage applied to the load falling below 871⁄2 percent of normal.
+Automotive-type batteries aren't permitted for this purpose.
 (B) Generator Set.